-Rubato is a subtle and powerful technique in music.
-Derived from the Italian work rubare meaning “to steal”, rubato is an expressive technique where musicians deviate from the strict timing of a piece, creating a more emotional interpretation.
+Rubato is a slight and powerful technique in music.
+Derived from the Italian work rubato, meaning “to steal”, rubato is an expressive technique where musicians deviate from the strict timing of a piece.
+It is not playing out of time.
+It is often felt like a pushing or pulling of the pulse, speeding up or slowing down in a considered fashion, creating a more emotional interpretation.

-In this article, we will explore rubato in piano music, take a look at how we can apply this technique to our own playing today, and look at some practical tips for mastering and refining the technique.
+In this article, we will explore rubato in piano music, take a look at how we can apply this technique to your own playing and look at some practical tips for mastering and refining the technique.

 - Fall in love with the music - Learn your favorite songs, at a level suitable for you.